wavefrontHQ/docs/pages/doc/wavefront_kubernetes.md

 ---
 **Monitor your Kubernetes environment** at the infrastructure level and at the applications level with the Wavefront Collector for Kubernetes.

-* Monitor Kubernetes infrastructure metrics (containers, pods, etc.) from Wavefront dashboards -- and create alerts from those dashboards.
+* Monitor Kubernetes infrastructure metrics (containers, pods, etc.) from our dashboards -- and create alerts from those dashboards.
 * Automatically collect metrics from applications and workloads using built-in plug-ins such as Prometheus, Telegraf, etc.

-**Scale your Kubernetes environment** based on the metrics sent to Wavefront with the Wavefront Horizontal Pod Autoscaler Adapter.
+**Scale your Kubernetes environment** based on the metrics sent to Tanzu Observability with the Wavefront Horizontal Pod Autoscaler Adapter.

 ## Videos